MacKeeper Review: Quick Expert Summary

 It immediately prompted me to deal with these threats by either deleting or quarantining the files — quarantine is a useful feature that gives you an overview of all detected potentially harmful files, which you can either mark as safe or choose to delete.

-After running multiple scans, I noticed that the scan times didn’t get any quicker — this means MacKeeper doesn’t use file caching to determine files that are known to be safe.
-Other antivirus software for Macs, like Intego, use file caching to skip over previously scanned safe files and reduce subsequent scan speeds, so it’s a shame MacKeeper doesn’t use this.
+Unlike most antiviruses, MacKeeper’s scans don’t get shorter.
+After running multiple scans, I noticed that they always took about the same amount of time.
+This means MacKeeper doesn’t use file caching to determine files that are known to be safe.
+Other Mac antiviruses, like Intego, use file caching to skip over previously scanned safe files and reduce subsequent scan speeds, so it’s a shame MacKeeper doesn’t use this.
 That said, MacKeeper’s scans are quicker than a lot of other antivirus software, and they didn’t slow down my device while they were running.

 The first time you run the antivirus scanner, you are prompted to enable the real-time protection.
 To be honest, I don’t know why it’s not just enabled by default as this is a critical feature — but at least real-time protection is easy to activate and impossible to miss.
 Once enabled, it remains on until you manually deactivate it.